 The baby scowled at her from on high, not offering any answers.

 Anger boiled in Henrietta’s stomach, overshadowing her bewilderment.
 Those eyes were what was getting to her, and the accusatory way they stared, like she was the interloper, and not this abominable hunk of marble.
 She wasn’t about to be defeated by a statue, much less one as ugly as this.
 She was Henrietta Higgins, and she was invincible.

-The statue continued to watch her, unmoved.
-You really think you can beat me? it appeared to taunt.
+The statue continued to watch her, unmoved, projecting an air that said, You really think you can beat me?